kbailey9/Beyond-Human-Characters/pages/about.md

 These stories are only a sample of the environment's role in our worldly perspectives.
 I encourage you to research even more narratives and see how they impact your life.

-The images, videos, music, and text is all inspired by academic readings about relational perspectives and use public sources and educationally avilable materials to provide examples.
+The images, videos, music, and text is all inspired by academic readings about relational perspectives and use public sources and educationally available materials to provide examples.

 ## Academic Literature for your Consideration